 T (Pinhoe – City Centre – Topsham)

 Exeter Bus Station is located around ten minutes’ walk from St James Park.
 It is the terminus for many local buses in the Exeter area, as well as serving intercity coach companies including Megabus, National Express, First Bus and Western Greyhound.
-Click here for the Stagecoach South West bus map with information about local services and directions from Exeter Bus Station to St James Park, or go here for the Stagecoach website.
+Click here to visit the Stagecoach website.

 Park & Ride:

 It is also possible to get to the City Centre by using the Park & Ride services at Honiton Road (Red), Sowton (Blue) and Matford (Green).
-Click the banners below for timetables.
+Click here to find the timetables.

 Mercure Exeter Southgate Hotel